 Here, you find my whole video series about Measure Theory in the correct order and I also help you with some text around the videos.
 If you have any questions, you can use the comments below and ask anything.
-As a motivation about the whole topic, the Lebegue integral is often used and, there, the question arises why we actually need a new integral notion when we already in calculus how to integrate.
+As a motivation about the whole topic, the Lebesgue integral is often used and, there, the question arises why we actually need a new integral notion when we already in calculus how to integrate.
 For this motivation, I’ve created a video you find here.
 However, without further ado let’s start with this series here:

 Part 1 - Sigma Algebras